 For instance, when I pause for a short break, I allow my students to socialize with their peers.
 In this case, they are turning on their mic and they converse with one another.
 I can see that they are happy and they enjoy talking with their classmates.

 Taking physical breaks can help you and your students gain momentum.
 Moreover, short breaks can benefit your students most especially.
 I find it helpful to increase the student’s focus and performance.

 Most importantly, taking breaks at regular intervals can reduce stress.
 Hence, it’s important to consider study breaks in your daily routines.
 Let’s face it!
 You and your students need it.

 Just take note.
 There shouldn’t be longer breaks!

 Online teaching has increased its popularity remarkably.
-As most schools across the world are embracing online learning modality due to the pandemic, educators have to take in amazing tips and tricks to make online teaching better and to make the most of this teaching experience.
+As most schools across the world are embracing online learning modalities due to the pandemic, educators have to take in amazing tips and tricks to make online teaching better and make the most of this teaching experience.